fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

     ![](./Media/Lab2-Image20.png)

 ## Create and Execute Pipeline
-In this section you create a data factory pipeline to copy data in the follwng sequence:
+In this section you create a data factory pipeline to copy data in the following sequence:

 1. Copy NYC Taxi CSV Data files from shared storage account **MDWResources** to your the **nyctaxidata** container in your **MDWDataLake-*suffix*** storage account;
 2. Copy data from the files sitting in your data lake to a staging table in your SQL Data Warehouse;